WRITER, PHOTOGRAPHER, TRAVELLER

 I hold a BA in Art History from the University of Victoria, and a Masters of Food Culture and Communications from the University of Gastronomic Sciences in Italy.
 My long and diverse history of work includes professional food and travel writing, photography, personal blogging, catering, and cheese-mongering.
 In 2011, through a wide-reaching campaign called #lindseatsrichmond, I beat out 1,507 other applicants to become Tourism Richmond’s 365 Days of Dining Food Blogger, a job that saw me eating out and writing about a different Richmond restaurant each day for an entire year.
 My work in Richmond sparked a desire to explore food on a national scale, so in 2013 I launched FEAST: An Edible Road Trip with my friend and writing partner Dana VanVeller.
 Over five months, we travelled 37,000km across by car, train, plane, and boat, visiting all ten Canadian provinces and three territories.
 Our goal was to seek out and share as many interesting stories of Canadian food culture as possible, and in 2014 we were awarded a Saveur Best Food Blog Award for our efforts.
 We went on to sign a book deal with Random House Canada a year later, and FEAST: Recipes and Stories from a Canadian Road Trip was published in March of 2017.
-When not travelling or working on FEAST, I write for publications and companies like Epicurious, Food & Wine, The Guardian UK, Destination BC, World Nomads, and The Huffington Post, The Globe & Mail, and Asparagus, and am currently working as a consultant for the Government of Nunavut on a country food cookbook.
+I write for publications and companies like Epicurious, Food & Wine, The Guardian UK, Destination BC, World Nomads, The Huffington Post, The Globe & Mail, and Asparagus, and am currently working as a consultant for the Government of Nunavut on a country food cookbook.

 Here are a few more Very Official Facts about my adventures thus far: